Big Sur Elopement Guide (2025) | From A Local

 7. Get a massage.
 Treat yourself to a massage at Esalen (cliffside hot springs) or a spa day at Ventana Inn.
 Reservations are required for both.

-8. Go shopping at The Phoenix Shop-Located at Nepenthe Coast Gallery, The Hawthorne Gallery, Mother Botanical & Shop, and Henry Miller Library.
+8. Go shopping at The Phoenix Shop, located at Nepenthe Coast Gallery, The Hawthorne Gallery, Mother Botanical & Shop, and Henry Miller Library.

-9. Check out Henry Miller Library and Fernwood to see if any live music will be playing during your time in Big Sur.
+9. Check out the Henry Miller Library and Fernwood to see if any live music will be playing during your time in Big Sur.

 Big Sur Elopement Photographer | Evynn LeValley Photography